search tips advanced search

 • OSFI is setting a new minimum qualifying rate, or “stress test,” for uninsured mortgages – these stress tests already exist on high ratio mortgages since November 2016.
 This also means more documents scrutiny.

 • OSFI is requiring lenders to change and improve their loan-to-property value (LTV) limits so they will be dynamic and responsive to risk of various scenarios in the application, property type and quality and location.
+OSFI is placing restrictions on various lending arrangements designed, or appear designed to getting around the LTV limits.
+Major focus to be placed on the appraisals.

 What do the changes mean for lenders ?